 |In many stories all over the world there is this kind of infantile daring which is not courage.
 It looks like it, but it isn’t.
 This pseudo-courage, which is infantile daring out of unawareness or lack of respect, is a common feature through which man steps suddenly into the area of the archetype of evil.
 In our mountain sagas this infantile daring is generally called Frevel.8|

-Frevel is related to the word “frivolous”.
+The German word frevel is related to the English word “frivolous”.
 In earlier times, frevel meant blasphemy — spitting in church, for example.
-In even earlier times (primitive times), frevel meant “going beyond a respectful attitude towards the numinous powers.”9 Von Franz insists that frevel, infantile daring, is still a common road to evil:
+In even earlier times (primitive times), frevel meant “going beyond a respectful attitude towards the numinous powers.”9 Though frevel may look like courage, Von Franz says it’s “infantile daring.”
+She says that one of the surest ways to “get possessed and fall into evil” is to be a freveller, to have “infantile daring.”

 |The one moment when I feel really bad in analysis is when I see in one of my analysands that infantile, daring curiosity about evil.
 An analysand may say, “Oh I like going to a place where there are murderers!”
 Or, “I like to experiment with this woman, I know she is an evil woman, but I must have some experience of life and I shall try out sleeping with her, I must explore that!” ....When you act out of a kind of frivolous attitude, or just out of intellectual curiosity, just to find out about it and with a lack of respect toward the infection and destructiveness of the phenomena, then one feels very uneasy.10|